 Using a Credit Card with Monthly Balance

 If you are carrying a balance, then you should focus on paying down your credit card.
 Since you need to pay down your balance a little bit each month, then you should assign the debt to an expense bucket—named something like "Debt Repayment"—so you can track your progress.

 In this case you will need to add a few steps to keep your buckets in balance, but you should still assign every purchase to a bucket.

-When you pay your credit card bill, assign the both the withdrawal and the deposit transactions in the transfer your credit card to your Debt Repayment bucket.
+When you pay your credit card bill, assign both the withdrawal and the deposit transactions in the transfer from your credit card to your Debt Repayment bucket.
 This allows you to keep your buckets in balance with your accounts.
 If you don't assign both sides of the credit card payment transfer, you'll see a discrepancy.

 If you want to track your spending that you are doing with your credit card and pay down your debt, then you'll need to split your credit card payments.
 For every transaction that you pay on your credit card, you'll need to split that amount off of your credit card payment deposit and assign it to the bucket for that spending.
 If you are paying more than what you spent this month in transactions, then assign the remainder to your "Debt Repayment" bucket.